Nitesh-chandela/Prep/java-backend-job-prep.md

 # 🧠 Java Backend Developer – Complete Job Preparation (3 Yrs Experience)

-This repository is a complete job switch prep guide for backend developers with 3 years of experience.
-It includes Java core, Spring Boot, REST APIs, Security, and more — all organized for interviews and real-world project readiness.
+This repository is a comprehensive preparation guide for Java backend developers with around 3 years of experience.
+It is designed to help with job switches and includes conceptual overviews, interview questions, code examples, and project ideas.

 ---